 In addition to his commitment to changing both laws and perceptions, Pedersen plans to continue to utilize cannabis to help the people who come to him.

 “I wish more newly diagnosed cancer patients would try non-toxic cannabis first before moving onto toxic, neuro-damaging chemotherapy.
 However, most of the patients whom I treat with cannabis oil are taking it in addition to conventional therapies.
-The fact that cannabis is nontoxic, makes it the perfect adjunct.

 Utilizing cannabis therapy